fonturbel/ColombiaBirdMorpho/README.md

 ## Study area
 ![Map](images/map.png)
 Map of the localities included in the database of birds of the Tropical Andes.  (a) Colombia location in South America; (b) department of Caldas location in Colombia; (c) sampling sites location at department of Caldas, and (d) elevation of the sampling localities.

+## References
+Cardona-Salazar, L.J. et al. 2019.
+A morphological, reproductive, and molt phenology database for 379 bird species from the Colombian Tropical Andes (data paper).
+Ecology.

+Cardona-Salazar, L.J. et al. 2019.
+A morphological, reproductive, and molt phenology database for 379 bird species from the Colombian Tropical Andes (data paper). _figshare_ digital repository, doi: 10052408